Precise Tracking of Cosmic Muons using Time over Threshold property of NINO ASICs: Components of the Read-out DAQ

-The NINO is a 8-channel LVDS input/output discriminator, pre-amplifier chip.
-It has been designed with the TOT property, i.e. above the pre-set threshold, the output pulse width of NINO is related to the input detector pulse width.
-For a given detector and working conditions, it can be comfortably assumed that the pulse width is non-linearly proportional to pulse height.
-Moreover, the amplitude of the signal determines the charge deposited by the particle.
-Therefore, thanks to TOT characteristics, the NINO chips can provide option to obtain information about charge deposit by a given pulse without measuring the amplitude of analog pulse.
-Hence the use of ADCs can be skipped and the pulse width measurement can be done by using TDCs.
-A TDC with a coarse resolution can be designed using a low-end FPGA for these small rate experiments.
+The NINO is a 8-channel LVDS input/output discriminator, pre-amplifier ASIC.
+It has been designed with the TOT property, i.e. the output pulse width of NINO is related to the input detector pulse width above a pre-set threshold.
+For a given detector and working conditions, it is assumed that the TOT is related to the amplitude of the detector signal which is in turn a measure of the induced charge~\cite{gonnela},\cite{becker}.
+Therefore, the charge deposit can be related to time which can be digitized using a TDC.